WilliamBonvini/PolimiNotes/Model_Identification_and_Data_Analysis_Modulo_2/notes[MIDA2].md

 \end{cases}
 $$

 NB: It could be that looking at the whole system neither THM1 nor THM2 can be applied.
-But maybe the system is composed by two autonomous subsystems and we can try to analize one subsystem at a time.
-if both systems are stable we can say that the whole system is table $\to$  the asymptotic state prediction error is bounded.
+But maybe the system is composed of two autonomous subsystems and we can try to analyze one subsystem at a time.
+If both systems are stable we can say that the whole system is stable $\to$  the asymptotic state prediction error is bounded.

 If one subsystem is stable and the other one is not, we can prove convergence if the unstable system is ***stabilizable*** and ***detectable***.
 Detectable means that